Being fat sucks.

 God bless the day I decided to count my calories.

-Thanks to that decision I enjoy being fit and staying fit.
+Thanks to this life-changing decision, I enjoy the benefits of being fit.

 Moreover, I can train and build muscle.